Shichun-Liu/daily-paper-reading/RL/RLHF/RLHF.md

 - **Scaling Laws for Reward Model Overoptimization**, Arxiv 2022 [Paper](https://link.zhihu.com/?target=https%3A//arxiv.org/abs/2210.10760)
 - Scalable Oversight: **Measuring Progress on Scalable Oversight for Large Language Models**, Arxiv 2022 [Paper](https://link.zhihu.com/?target=https%3A//arxiv.org/pdf/2211.03540.pdf)

+Training a Helpful and Harmless Assistant with Reinforcement Learning from Human Feedback

+A General Language Assistant as a Laboratory for Alignment

+Constitutional AI: Harmlessness from AI Feedback

+Training language models to follow instructions with human feedback

+Direct Preference Optimization: Your Language Model is Secretly a Reward Model

+Specific versus General Principles for Constitutional AI

+Failure Modes of Learning Reward Models for LLMs and other Sequence Models

+Open Problems and Fundamental Limitations of Reinforcement Learning from Human Feedback
 ### harmless

 - **Red Teaming Language Models with Language Models**, Arxiv 2022 [Paper](https://link.zhihu.com/?target=https%3A//arxiv.org/abs/2202.03286)